KusionStack/kusionstack.io/docs/user_docs/getting-started/install/kusionup.md

 ......
 ```

-Execute to `kusionup show` to see the current kusion version:
+Use `kusionup show` command to take a view of all the installed versions and spot the active version:

 ```bash
 $ kusionup show